 Disease screening: Ohlone Student Health Center offers several disease screenings on site, including tuberculosis screening, colon cancer screening, hypertension screening, and cervical cancer screening.
 Students requiring other disease screening tests can be referred by the Student Health Center.

 Checkups: Even healthy individuals benefit from regular medical checkups.
 Every student who pays the student health fee as part of their tuition is entitled to physical exams or checkups with a Nurse Practitioner at the Student Health Center.

 Reproductive and sexual health

 Ohlone Student Health Center enrolls eligible students in the Family Planning, Access, Care and Treatment (Family PACT)* program.
-Through Family PACT, students may receive FDA approved forms of contraception, emergency contraception, pregnancy testing with counseling, preconception counseling, male and female sterilization, limited infertility services, sexually transmitted infection testing and treatment, cancer screening and HIV screening.
+Through Family PACT, students may receive FDA approved forms of contraception, emergency contraception, pregnancy testing with counseling, preconception counseling, sexually transmitted infection testing and treatment, cancer screening and HIV screening.
 Individual client reproductive health education and counseling is an ongoing component of all services.
 All of these services are completely confidential and at no cost to the student.
 The majority of students will qualify for this program.

 Students who are interested in enrolling the Family PACT program are welcome to call the health center for an appointment; eligibility paperwork can be completed at the visit.

 Sexual assault can happen to anyone, regardless of sexual experience, sexual orientation, or gender identification.
 Survivors of sexual assault often are confused about what to do next, and may find themselves questioning whether what happened was really assault at all, especially if the assailant was an acquaintance.
 If you have been a victim of sexual assault, please consider taking the following steps:

 - Get to a safe place: this could be home, a friend’s home, the police station, or a hospital